Blog

 Here’s how to fix it:

-Instead of “improve customer engagement,” write: “Increase daily active users from 10,000 to 12,500 within six months.”
+Instead of “improve customer engagement,” write: “Increase daily active users from 10,000 to 12,500 within six months, measured through our analytics dashboard, while maintaining current customer satisfaction scores above 4.2 out of 5.”

 See the difference?
 Anyone reading that knows exactly what you’re aiming for.